 At the last minute, we chose to switch out our builder grade light fixture for something a little more stylish.
 The new light wasn’t necessarily the easiest to install while standing on a mattress, but the end result was totally worth it.

 The next pop of color comes on the wall opposite the bed in the form of the most amazing navy blue dresser.
 I found it in a local antique store and just had to have it.
 It was our splurge item in the room, but I adore it.
 Now that it’s in the room, I’m not 100% sure it will live there forever and I may already have an idea of where else it should go in the house.
 But it’s safe to say I won’t part with it.

 I added a few knick knacks to the top of the dresser, keeping our color scheme in mind.
-The room desperately need a pop of green so an artificial plant in a white and burlap container was quickly purchased and added.
+The room desperately need a pop of green so I found some gorgeous artificial plants online which I quickly purchased and added to the room.
+I think it looks great!
 I repurposed one of A’s favorite beer containers into a makeshift vase and absolutely love it.
 We finished out the wall with some of my travel photographs in distressed white frames.

 Even though the bed had a really gorgeous headboard, I felt like it was really important to add something interesting on the wall, but I knew I didn’t want it to be another picture frame.
 When I found this vintage frame at the same antique store as the dresser, I realized I had just the item.
 The detail on the frame echoes the detail in the dresser and carries the distressed look onto the wall.
 I added a twig wreath for now, but may mix this up with seasonal items throughout the year.